ansible/ansible-container/docs/rst/container_yml/reference.rst

 links
 `````

-Links allow containers to communicate directly without having to define a network, and this is upported by the ``build``
+Links allow containers to communicate directly without having to define a network, and this is supported by the ``build``
 and ``run`` commands.

 In the cloud, *links* are not supported, and so they will be ignored by ``shipit``.
 However, containers can communicate